-1 or similar means: 2 (A) the name and location of the system; 3 (B) the title and business address of the individual or office of the covered 4 entity responsible for the system of personal data.
+1 or similar means:

+2 (A) the name and location of the system; 3 (B) the title and business address of the individual or office of the covered 4 entity responsible for the system of personal data.
 5 (C) the categories of personal data maintained in the system; 6 (D) the sources of personal data in the system.
 7 (E) each compatible use, if any, made of personal data in the system; 8 (F) each non-compatible use, if any, made of personal data in the system and 9 the required notice and information about the non-compatible use, including a reasonable opportunity 10 to withhold consent to a non-compatible use; 11 (G) the policies and practices of the entity regarding storage, retrievability, 12 access controls, retention, and disposal of personal data in the system; and 13 (H) the state, federal or international privacy laws or international privacy 14 frameworks, state or federal sector-specific privacy laws and recognized voluntary consensus 15 standards the entity is in compliance with.
-16 Comment 17 18 19 20 21 22 23 24 25 Section 4(a) establishes a general requirement of express written consent for processing of personal data and that consent includes compatible uses.
+16 17 Comment 17 18 19 20 21 22 23 24 25 Section 4(a) establishes a general requirement of express written consent for processing of personal data and that consent includes compatible uses.
 This section is based on Section 552a(b) of the Privacy Act of 1974, as well as the HIPAA regulations.
 The Privacy Act establishes a framework where agencies are not required to obtain individualized consent for routine uses that are compatible.
 Under the HIPAA regulations, covered entities are not required to obtain consent for disclosures of patient medical information for treatment, payment, oversight, operations, and other specific exceptions, but must obtain express written consent for any non-compatible disclosure.
 This is also the recommended approach of the American Law Institute's Principles of Law, Data Protection.
 26 27 28 Thus, under the Act, the processing of personal data is constrained by the concept of "compatibility," which appropriately bounds behavior.
 Under this framework, uses and disclosures that are compatible with the purpose for which personal data was originally collected do not need individualized consent.
-The concept of "compatibility" allows for the appropriate use of personal data by the covered entity to carry out a variety of different missions, without transgressing what the concept of reasonably implied consent encompasses.
-The Act uses the term "compatible use," instead of the term "routine use" that is found in the Privacy Act, because certain disclosures may be infrequent or unusual, yet still be compatible with the purposes for which the data was originally collected.
-As noted previously, the concept of compatibility is a closely related to the concept of implied consent.
-The question whether a use or disclosure is or is not compatible-that is, a disclosure for which one could reasonably imply consent-is ultimately an objective question reflecting society's judgment about appropriate and inappropriate secondary uses, not one that turns on an individual's subjective mental state.
+The concept of "compatibility" allows for the appropriate use of personal data by the covered entity to carry out a variety of different missions, without transgressing what the of the term "routine use" that is found in the Privacy Act, because certain disclosures may be